Random walks at random times: Convergence to iterated L\'{e}vy motion, fractional stable motions, and other self-similar processes: Discrete and continuous models

-The condition that ${Y}_t$ be sssi guarantees that $\Sp_n$ scales to an sssi process as well, and this was in fact the original motivation of introducing $\Sp_n$ in \cite{KS}.
-Note that we use the stable parameter $\aa\in(0,2]$ for the scenery/rewards and consequently the increments of the RWRS/DWRS, however we reserve the stable parameter $\bb\in(1,2]$ for the increments of the collecting process (note that we require $\bb>1$ in order to guarantee $\E|Y_t|<\ff$).
+The condition that ${Y}_t$ be sssi guarantees that $\Sp_n$ scales to an sssi process as well, and this was in fact the original motivation of introducing $\Sp_n$ in~\cite{KS}.
+Note that we use the stable parameter $\alpha\in(0,2]$ for the scenery/reward and consequently the increments of the RWRS/DWRS; however, we reserve the stable parameter $\beta\in(1,2]$ for the increments of the collecting process (note that we require $\beta>1$ in order to guarantee $\E|Y_t|<\infty$).

-We introduce a variant of $\Sp_n$ in which the rewards alternate in sign and are associated with edges instead of vertices.
-In our variant of RWRS, we use symmetric rewards $\{\eta_\aa(e)\}$ together with signs $\{\sigma_e\}, \sigma_e\in\{-1,+1\}$ associated to the edge set of $\Z$.
-At time zero, all signs are plus one, $\sigma_e(0)=+1$, however $(\sigma_e(n))_{n\ge 0}$ is a process determined by the collecting process in a manner discussed below.
+We introduce a variant of $\Sp_n$ in which the reward alternate in sign and are associated with edges instead of vertices.
+In our variant of RWRS, we use symmetric reward $\{\eta_\alpha(e)\}$ together with signs $\{\sigma_e\}, \sigma_e\in\{-1,+1\}$, associated to the edge set of $\Z$.
+At time zero, all signs are plus one, $\sigma_e(0)=+1$; however, $(\sigma_e(n))_{n\ge0}$ is a process determined by the collecting process in a manner discussed below.